Dr. Laura Fitzmaurice – Chair

 Dr. Ator, a supporter of the digitalization of medicine, feels the next few years will be incredibly important to the future of American healthcare.
 Heretofore, physicians have been enduring the difficulties of that digitalization with the challenging transformation of scribbles on paper to characters on computer screens.
 Soon we will be able to harness this information for the benefit of our patients, practices and the greater society.
 Health Information Exchange, as LACIE is doing, will be one great step in the right direction.
 However, even as these positive developments occur, physicians must be actively involved in these transformations as we replace the pen with the tools of the digital age of medicine and capitalize on newfound capabilities.

-Chief Information Officer – Mosaic Life Care
+Team Leader – Mosaic Life Care

 Mitzi G. Cardenas – Treasurer